Nauru: Demographics

-The main religion practised on the island is Christianity: the main denominations are Nauru Congregational Church (35.71%), Catholic Church (32.96%), Assemblies of God (12.98%), and Baptist (1.48%).
-The Constitution provides for freedom of religion.
-However, the government has restricted the religious practices of the Church of Jesus Christ of Latter-day Saints and the Jehovah's Witnesses, most of whom are foreign workers employed by the government-owned Nauru Phosphate Corporation.
+The main religion practised on the island in 2021 was Christianity: the main denominations were the Nauru Congregational Church (34.3%), the Catholic Church (33.9%) and the Assemblies of God (11.7%).

+Although the Constitution provides for freedom of religion, the government has restricted the religious practices of the Church of Jesus Christ of Latter-day Saints and the Jehovah's Witnesses, most of whom are foreign workers employed by the government-owned Nauru Phosphate Corporation.

 The Catholics are pastorally served by the Roman Catholic Diocese of Tarawa and Nauru, with see at Tarawa in Kiribati.

 Public services

 Education

 Literacy on Nauru is 96%.
 Education is compulsory for children from six to sixteen years old, and two more non-compulsory years are offered (years 11 and 12).
 The island has three primary schools and two secondary schools.
 The secondary schools are Nauru Secondary School and Nauru College.
 There is a campus of the University of the South Pacific on Nauru.
 Before this campus was built in 1987, students would study either by distance or abroad.
-Since 2011, the University of New England, Australia has established a presence on the island with around 30 Nauruan teachers studying for an associate degree in education.
+Since 2011, the University of New England, Australia has established a presence on the island with about 30 Nauruan teachers studying for an associate degree in education.
 These students will continue on to the degree to complete their studies.
-This project is led by Associate Professor Pep Serow and funded by the Australian Department of Foreign Affairs and Trade.

 The previous community public library was destroyed in a fire.
 As of 1999, a new one had not yet been built, and no bookmobile services were available as of that year.
 Sites with libraries include the University of the South Pacific campus, Nauru Secondary, Kayser College, and Aiwo Primary.

-The Nauru Community Library is in the new University of the South Pacific Nauru Campus building, which was officially opened in May 2018.
+The Nauru Community Library is in the new University of the South Pacific Nauru Campus building, which officially opened in May 2018.

 Health

 Nauruan residents walking around Nauru International Airport.
 Nauruans are among the most obese people in the world.

 Nauru has one of the highest child mortality rates in the Pacific Island Countries and Territories (PICTs) region at 2.9% in 2020, according to a UNICEF study.

-Life expectancy in Nauru in 2009 was 60.6 years for males and 68.0 years for females.
+In 2009, life expectancy, which averages in child mortality, in Nauru was 60.6 years for males and 68.0 years for females.

 By measure of mean body mass index (BMI), Nauruans are the most overweight people in the world; 97% of men and 93% of women are overweight or obese.
 In 2012, the obesity rate was 71.7%.
-Obesity on the Pacific islands is common.

 Nauru has the world's highest level of type 2 diabetes, with more than 40% of the population affected.
 Other significant dietary-related problems on Nauru include kidney disease and heart disease.

 Nauru has the world's highest tobacco smoking rate (48.3% in 2022).